TechSckoolByVijay/killercoda-scenarios/s01l02-navigation-mastery/step1.md

 ---

-## 🔍 Question 3: Understanding What You See
+## 🔍 Practice Exercise 3: Understanding What You See

 Let's interpret what all that information means.
 Each line tells a story about every file: